What is the 9-box grid?

 After evaluating both performance and potential, they are plotted on the 9 box grid.
 The talent matrix provides managers and human resources with a clear picture of where each of their employees stands.
 The best part is that employees' performance and potential can be assessed using any type of performance evaluation technique.

-Advantages of the 9-box grid
+What are the advantages of 9-box grid

 1. Being straightforward and simple to use